ahippelainen/claude-loadout/README.md

 ## Install

 You will need [Claude Code](https://github.com/anthropics/claude-code) installed and working before any of this matters.
+You may either work directly from the CLI or from a VSCode extension, which is a more user friendly path for beginners; I suggest starting with this, at least if you plan on using CC.

 ### 1. Prerequisites